bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 - <input type="checkbox"/> Share the [Consultancy Policies](#consultancy-policies-document) document;
 - <input type="checkbox"/> Set up a shared calendar;
 - <input type="checkbox"/> Share expectations for collecting feedback;
-- <input type="checkbox"/> Fill out the remaining items in the [App Summary](#app-summary-document) document with client.
+- <input type="checkbox"/> Fill out the remaining items in the [Engagement Summary](#engagement-summary-document) document with client.
 Ideally, this should be started by the sales team before the "yes";

-The last item, the [App Summary](#app-summary-document) document, is arguably the most important item of this phase.
+The last item, the [Engagement Summary](#engagement-summary-document) document, is arguably the most important item of this phase.
 It will take some time (allocate one hour at least) to fill out this document, but it will serve as the project's shared understanding.
 The most critical pieces are defining the project's goals and initial roadmap.
 It's also important to align on who will fill what roles on the project (you or the client).

 ## Expectation Setting with the Delivery Team